ordina-jworks/ordina-jworks.github.io/_posts/2016-04-22-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 Seeing as Lagom is still in its early days, it wouldn't be fair to Lightbend to make an in-depth comparison with the Spring stack.
 We hope that Lagom will continue to grow towards a more mature framework and a true alternative to Spring on all levels.
 The first steps we currently see look promising and we hope that they will consider our remarks for how they want to further evolve the framework.
-It's great to see more microservices frameworks become available and we applaud Lightbend for taking up the competition with Spring.
+It is great to see more microservices frameworks become available and we applaud Lightbend for taking up the competition with Spring.

 ## Our advice